 Main Dish Options:

-• How do you reheat them?
-You can reheat them in a microwave or the same way we cooked them; in a pot or skillet over medium heat until hot.
+- How do you reheat them in a skillet?
+You will reheat them the same way you cooked them, over medium heat until warm.
+That should take about 5 minutes.

 Other frozen vegetable recipes you might like: